thejeffreyli/aps_development/DailyLog.md

 <br />

 ### November 3, 2021 (Day 47)
+Updates:
 * Updated Git Repo in terms of pushing new changes and cleaning up directories.
 * Caught up on logs and uploading files/links.
-* Previewed Henry's GUI program for wide-angle.
+* Previewed and played around with Henry's GUI program for wide-angle.

 <br />

 ### November 4, 2021 (Day 48)
+Updates:
 *

 <br />

 ### November 5, 2021 (Day 49)